 LRIPWeb Help Resources

-Open Projects County Summary Report is a summary of open projects per county -- including a project's location, component type, number, and related funding information.
-The report is also available in the
+Open Projects County Summary Report lists open projects per county and is updated quarterly.
+It includes a project's location, program type and related funding information.